onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Contrail Resource Parameters.rst

     :introduced: dublin
     :validation_mode: static
     :target: VNF
+    :updated: frankfurt

     When the VNF's Heat Orchestration Template's resource ``OS::ContrailV2::VirtualMachineInterface`` is attaching to an
-    external network
+    ONAP external network
-    (per the ONAP definition, see Requirement R-57424), and the IPv4 VIP address and/or IPv6 VIP address is **not** supported by the ONAP data model, the map property
+    (per the ONAP definition, see Requirement R-57424 and R-16968), and the IPv4 VIP address and/or IPv6 VIP address is **not** supported by the ONAP data model, the map property